 NextGen Background

-Mounting congestion in the 1990s and predictions of even greater demand for aviation services motivated the U.S. Congress to call for change.
-The Vision 100—Century of Aviation Reauthorization Act of 2003 established the Joint Planning and Development Office (JPDO) to create a unified vision of what the U.S. National Airspace System (NAS) should deliver for the next generation and beyond.
+Mounting congestion in the 1990s and predictions of even greater demand for aviation services motivated the U.S. Congress to pass the Vision 100—Century of Aviation Reauthorization Act of 2003.
+The act established the Joint Planning and Development Office to create a unified vision of what the U.S. National Airspace System (NAS) should deliver for the next generation and beyond.

-The NextGen transformation of the NAS is broad and complex.
-It affects government and aviation community stakeholders, and the public.
-The FAA collaborates with many partners to achieve success, including the NextGen Advisory Committee, International Civil Aviation Organization, NextGen Executive Board, other federal agencies, and labor unions.
+NextGen affects many stakeholders, such as the government, the aviation community, and public.
+The FAA collaborates with multiple partners to reach success, including the NextGen Advisory Committee, International Civil Aviation Organization, other federal agencies, and labor unions.

 Research and Development